flexera-public/policy_templates/cost/aws/ec2_compute_optimizer/README.md

 This policy template reports EC2 rightsizing recommendations produced by the [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer/faqs/#EC2_instance_recommendations).
 Optionally, this report can be emailed and the offending instances can be resized.

+**NOTE: This policy template will produce recommendations similar to the [AWS Rightsize EC2 Instances](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/rightsize_ec2_instances) policy template.
+It is recommended that you avoid using both templates at the same time.
+Otherwise, redundant recommendations may appear in the Flexera One platform, causing inaccuracies in calculated potential savings.**

 ## How It Works

 The policy utilizes the [AWS Compute Optimizer API](https://docs.aws.amazon.com/compute-optimizer/latest/APIReference/API_GetEC2InstanceRecommendations.html) to get a list of recommendations for EC2 instances.
 The specific recommendations produced by the AWS Compute Optimizer will depend on how it is configured within the AWS environment.
 Please consult the [relevant AWS documentation](https://docs.aws.amazon.com/compute-optimizer/latest/ug/viewing-recommendation-preferences.html) for more information on how to do this.